andrewsunglaekim/andrewsunglaekim.github.io/_posts/2015-11-15-Server-side-api-calls-wrapped-in-ruby-classes.md

 excerpt: "Make server side api calls, wrap that JSON in a ruby class"
 ---

-There's a lot of information out their on the web packaged in API's.
+There's a lot of information out there on the web packaged in API's.
 Ridiculous amounts.
 Using rails, we can access a large portion of that information by making server side API calls.
 Also, we can encapsulate objects into ruby classes to provide an interface for that data in our views.

 > In this blog post, we'll be utilizing the [weather underground api](www.wunderground.com/weather/api/) to create a simple app that gets current weather and temperature when you enter in a city and state.
 You can fork an example of this app, [Quick Weather.ly](https://github.com/ga-dc/rails_weather_api).
 A general understanding of [ruby classes](http://andrewsunglaekim.github.io/OOP-There-It-Is/) and [rails](http://guides.rubyonrails.org/getting_started.html) will be needed to follow this blog.